Lil' Eightball: Film appearances

+Comic books

-Lil' Eightball appeared on the cover of Lantz's monthly anthology comic book New Funnies (published by Dell Comics), from at least issue #65 (July 1942).
+Lil' Eightball first appeared in comic books in Dell Comics' The Funnies issue #64 (May 1942), appearing on both the cover and in a story inside.
+Lil' Eightball then appeared in Lantz's monthly anthology comic book New Funnies starting with issue #65 (July 1942).

-Responding in 1947 to a group of eight-year-old schoolchildren who had complained about Eight Ball, Dell's managing editor Oskar Lebeck wrote:
+Responding to pressure from the African American community, the character was dropped from New Funnies.
 The last appearance of the character was in issue #126, the August 1947 issue.

+Reception

+Responding in 1947 to a group of eight-year-old schoolchildren who had complained about the character, Dell's managing editor Oskar Lebeck wrote: